marxin/texi2rst-generated/sphinx/libgomp/openacc-runtime-library-routines/accpresentorcreate.rst

   array element and :samp:`{len}` specifies the length in bytes.

-  Note that ``acc_present_or_create`` and ``acc_pcreate`` exist for backward compatibility with OpenACC 2.0; use acc_create instead.
+  Note that ``acc_present_or_create`` and ``acc_pcreate`` exist for backward compatibility with OpenACC 2.0; use :ref:`acc_create` instead.

 :samp:`{C/C++}:`